The weighted Bergman spaces and complex reflection groups: Introduction

-A \emph{pseudoreflection} on $\C^d$ is a linear homomorphism $\sigma: \C^d \rightarrow \C^d$ such that $\sigma$ has finite order in $GL(d,\mb C)$ and the rank of $({\rm id} - \sigma)$ is 1.
-A group generated by pseudoreflections is called a pseudoreflection group.
-For example, any finite cyclic group, the symmetric group $\mathfrak{S}_d$ on $d$ symbols, the dihedral groups are pseudoreflection groups \cite{MR2542964}.
-A pseudoreflection group $G$ acts on $\mb C^d$ by $\sigma \cdot \bl z = \sigma^{-1}\bl z$ for $\sigma \in G$ and $\bl z \in \mb C^d$ and the group action extends to the set of all complex-valued functions on $\mb C^d$ by \bea \sigma( f)(\bl z) = f({\sigma}^{-1}\cdot \bl z), \,\, \text{~for~} \sigma \in G \text{~and~} \bl z \in \mb C^d.\eea We call $f$ a $G$-invariant function if $\sigma(f) =f$ for all $\sigma \in G.$ If $\Omega$ is a $G$-space under the above action then the quotient $\Omega / G$ is biholomorphically equivalent to the domain $\bl \theta(\Omega),$ where $\bl \theta: \mb C^d \to \mb C^d$ is a basic polynomial map associated to the finite pseudoreflection group $G$ \cite{BDGS,MR3133729}.
-So we work with the domain $\bl \theta(\Omega)$ instead of $\Omega / G.$ Special cases of such quotients have been studied in many instances.
-For example, $\mb D^d / \mathfrak{S}_d$ ($\mb D^d$ = the cartesian product of $d$ copies of the unit disc $\mb D$ in the complex plane) is realized as the symmetrized polydisc (denoted by $\mb G_d$) in \cite{MR3906291} and in \cite{bender2020lpregularity}, Bender et al. realized a monomial polyhedron as a quotient domain $\Omega / G$ for $\Omega \subseteq \mb D^d$ and a finite abelian group $G.$ The symmetrized polydisc has been studied extensively in the last two decades in the context of function theory \cite{MR3771126,MR2135687,MR3043017}, operator theory \cite{MR1674635,MR1744711,MR3188714, MR2142182} and geometry \cite{MR3912883,MR4293930,MR2077158}.
-Recently, in \cite{MR4088498} the symmetrized polydisc and in \cite{bender2020lpregularity} the monomial polyhedron were considered in connection with $L^p$-regularity of the Bergman projection.
+If $\Omega$ is a $G$-space under the action defined in Equation \eqref{action} then $\bl \theta(\Omega)$ is a domain and the quotient topological space $\Omega/G$ is a complex analytic space biholomorphic to $\bl \theta(\Omega).$ Therefore, without loss of generality we work with the domain $\bl \theta(\Omega)$ instead of $\Omega / G.$ Special cases of such quotient domains have been studied in many instances.
+For example, $\mb D^d / \mathfrak{S}_d$ ($\mb D^d$ = the cartesian product of $d$ copies of the unit disc $\mb D$ in the complex plane) can be realized as the symmetrized polydisc (denoted by $\mb G_d$), the tetrablock is biholomorphic to the quotient domain $\m R_{II}/\mathfrak{S}_2$ where $\m R_{II}$ is the classical Cartan domain of second type \cite{MR3133729} and following \cite{bender2020lpregularity}, a monomial polyhedron can be realized as a quotient domain $\Omega / G$ for $\Omega \subseteq \mb D^d$ and a finite abelian group $G.$ The symmetrized polydisc has been studied extensively in the last two decades in the context of function theory \cite{MR3771126,MR2135687,MR3043017}, operator theory \cite{MR1674635,MR1744711,MR3188714, MR2142182} and geometry \cite{MR3912883,MR4293930,MR2077158}.
+Also, the study of geometry and function theory on tetrablock is currently an active area of interest \cite{MR2736338, MR3107680,MR3511461,MR2365665,MR2418303}.
+Recently, in \cite{MR4088498} the symmetrized polydisc and in \cite{bender2020lpregularity} the monomial polyhedron were considered in connection with $L^p$-regularity of the Bergman projection and it turns out that Theorem \ref{maint} is a key tool to study $L^p$-regularity of the weighted Bergman projections on quotient domains \cite{gho-gho}.